 · Must change jersey in case of color conflict

-· Will be on the north or east side of the center line
+· Will be on the north or east side of the field

 · Team bench will be on the side behind the Assistant Referee